Frimkron/hrbrt/readme.md

 ### Instructions ###

-Lines beginning with a percent sign are ignored by the parser and are intended for writing instructions to users reading the raw file text.
-The first line of an instruction block starts with a double percent sign.
+Instruction blocks are not displayed by Hrbrt parsers and are intended for writing instructions to users reading the raw file text.
+The first line of an instruction block starts with a double percent sign, and each subsequent line with a single percent sign.

 Example:

 ```
 %% Please fill in this document